johnpyp/edgedb/docs/cli/edgedb_query.rst

 edgedb query
 ============

-Execute one or more EdgeQL queries.
+Executes one or more EdgeQL queries.

 .. cli:synopsis::